OlhaBalahush/OlhaBalahush/README.md

 As an ambitious student pursuing practical experience, my primary focus is on exploring opportunities in the software development industry.
 I am eager to contribute to real-world projects and collaborate with experienced professionals.

-Currently, I am actively engaged in developing a social network application using JavaScript and Go as part of my academic endeavors.
-Our team manages the project using Jira, while also leveraging Figma to create an user-friendly design prototype, incorporating UI/UX best practices.
+Currently, I am actively involved in the development of a JavaScript framework.
+This framework, referred to as 'mini-framework,' is structured as a standalone project with various components like RoutingManager and StateManager.